nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.1.2 =
+* added: detect WP Fastest Cache WebP rewrite rules
+* added: notice if WebP conversion enabled but mod_rewrite or mod_headers is missing
+* added: better debugging when background/async mode is blocked
+* changed: PHP 5.3 will no longer be support on next major release
+* changed: CSS/JS files are filtered pre-emptively by ExactDN to avoid quirks with emoji scripts
+* fixed: warning during wp_cron for undefined constant
+* fixed: invalid or expired keys would still attempt optimization

 = 4.1.1 =
 * added: reduce ExactDN load time by suppressing db queries with EXACTDN_PREVENT_DB_QUERIES
 * added: $fullsize indicator added to pre/post optimization hooks, props Schweinepriester